MAPSIM-co/Mapsim_Assistance_Bot/README.md

 - Go to [Mapsim Bot](https://telegram.me/Tarantula_trade_chBot)

-* Go to Account Status
+* Go to Account Status Menu

+  * Follow Bot Commands

 * Insert your SERIAL NUMBER in The Back your Mapsim Device